HarshShukla01/Personal_Portfolio/README.md

 # Personal_Portfolio
 This is my personal portfolio webpage using HTML, CSS and JS.
-This is task 1 of my Bharat Intern web development virtual internship.
+You can check it out here - https://harshshukla01.github.io/Personal_Portfolio/